ttopper/CPSC128/docs/M06_Functions/22-finding-the-standard-library-modules.md

 # Finding the Standard Library Modules

-Python is often referred to as a "batteries included" language because its standard library offers so much functionality you rarely have to download other, separate, tools.
+Python is often referred to as a “batteries included” language because its standard library offers so much functionality you rarely have to download other, separate, tools.
 The standard library modules also offer the student programmer a rich resource of high quality code to study and learn from.
 Sometimes though it is not obvious where to find the standard library files on your computer.
-Fortunately you can ask Python to find out where they are.
+Fortunately you can ask Python to tell you where they are.
 First `import` the `sys` module, then look at its `path` attribute.
 This attribute is a list of all the directories Python will search in the order they will be searched when you look for a module.
 For example,